Tell the Wyoming Legislature: NO BOOK BANS

 Keep it simple.
 Your message should contain three short parts.

 1. Who you are: My name is ______.
-I’m a Wyoming voter and I live in _______.
+I am a voter in your senate district.

-2. What you want: I am writing today to ask you to vote against the bill to ban books in public and school libraries.
+2. What you want: I am writing today to ask you to vote against reconsideration of House Bill 10, which bans books in public and school libraries.

 3. Why you want it: Include a few (brief!) lines about why you think this is important.